vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/gs-tap-on-kind-pt1.md

     ```
     tanzu package install app-accelerator -p accelerator.apps.tanzu.vmware.com -v 0.2.0 -n tap-install -f app-accelerator-values.yaml
     ```
-    As discussed in [part 1](https://tanzu.vmware.com/developer/blog/getting-started-with-vmware-tanzu-application-platform-beta-1-on-kind-part-1/) of this guide, Application Accelerator for Tanzu is a system for storing and using starter code packages.
+    As discussed in my initial ["Getting Started with Tanzu Application Platform Beta 1"](/blog/getting-started-with-vmware-tanzu-application-platform-beta-1/) blog post, Application Accelerator for Tanzu is a system for storing and using starter code packages.
 So in order to get much value out of it as part of this guide, you need to add some of these starters.
 The Tanzu Application Platform team has created some samples for you already.
 Go ahead and add those next.

 6. First, Open the file `sample-accelerators-0-2.yaml` so you can see how the accelerators are defined and brought into the platform.
     ```